 - be admitted to UH Mānoa;

-- have completed, or be in the process of completing, UH’s General Education Core requirements (special consideration is given to second-semester sophomores requesting early admission);
+- have completed UH’s General Education Core requirements (special consideration is given to second-semester sophomores requesting early admission);

 - have a minimum cumulative grade point average (GPA) of 2.5 or higher;